Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-LockDuration`
     - LockDuration, Input type of the parameter has been changed from System.String to System.Timespan.
 Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
 Please use New-TimeSpan cmdlet object to construct Timespan variables.

+### `New-AzServiceBusRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IRule'

 ### `New-AzServiceBusSubscription`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription'

 - Parameter breaking-change will happen to all parameter sets
   - `-AutoDeleteOnIdle`